Skip to main content

 The quantitative effect of sleep loss on testosterone is both rapid and significant.
 Seminal studies have subjected healthy young men to periods of sleep restriction, providing clear data on the hormonal consequences.
 One landmark study restricted participants to five hours of sleep per night for one week.

 The result was a 10-15% reduction in daytime testosterone levels, an effect equivalent to aging 10 to 15 years.
 This demonstrates that even partial sleep deprivation, of the kind commonly experienced by millions of adults, has a potent and clinically meaningful impact on androgen levels.
-Total has an even more pronounced effect, with studies showing significant drops in serum testosterone after just 24 hours of wakefulness.
+Total sleep deprivation has an even more pronounced effect, with studies showing significant drops in serum testosterone after just 24 hours of wakefulness.

 This hormonal decline is a direct consequence of the disruption in LH pulsatility.
 During normal sleep, LH is secreted in a highly organized, high-amplitude pattern.
 During sleep deprivation, this pattern becomes chaotic and blunted.
 The integrated 24-hour LH secretion decreases, providing a weaker overall stimulus to the testes.